zinebmalty88-cmyk/End-To-End-Supply-chain-Analysis/README.md

 The commercial performance is summarized through two key indicators:

-- Total Revenue ($577,604.82) reflects the overall income generated from sales activities.
-This indicates strong business performance and highlights the effectiveness of pricing and sales strategies.
+- Total Revenue ($577,604.82) All Revenue from sales activity.
+This indicates strong business results and highlights the success of pricing and sales tactics.

-- Total Sales (46,099 units) represents the volume of products sold.
-A high sales volume suggests strong customer demand and market engagement across product categories.
+- Total Sales (46,099 units) shows the number of products sold.
+High sales volume implies strong customer demand and market engagement across all product categories.

-Skincare emerges as the leading product category, contributing 44.97% of total sales and generating the highest revenue, making it the core driver of business performance.
-Haircare follows with moderate performance, while Cosmetics remains the lowest-performing category, indicating potential growth opportunities.
+The primary product category is skincare, which contributes 44.97% of total sales and generates the highest revenue, thereby acting as the main driver of the company's business performance.
+Haircare provides moderate performance, with Cosmetics still the lowest performing category, indicating potential for growth..

-The profit analysis highlights strong performance in Skincare (219,399), making it the most profitable category and a key driver of business growth.
-Haircare (157,127) shows stable profitability with potential for further optimization through cost or demand improvements.
-Cosmetics (148,155), being the least profitable, may require strategic actions such as pricing adjustments, cost reduction, or marketing efforts to enhance its performance and align it with higher-performing categories.
+The profit analysis reveals that Skincare (219,399) is the most profitable category and a key driver of business growth.
+Haircare (157,127) has stable profitability with room for further optimization with cost/demand increase.
+Cosmetics ( 148,155 ) is the least profitable and may require strategic actions such as pricing, cost reduction or marketing activities to improve its performance to be in line with the higher performing categories

 Customer demographic analysis shows that female customers contribute significantly to revenue, particularly in Skincare.
 However, the high contribution of the "Unknown" segment, especially in Haircare, highlights a lack of complete customer data, which may limit accurate segmentation and targeted strategies.